What You Need to Know to Bring Prescription Drugs into the U.S. from Mexico

 Some drugs in Mexican pharmacies need a prescription to purchase.
 The best way to get a prescription is to visit a Mexican doctor.
 Mexican doctors are licensed and qualified to prescribe medication, and many of them offer telemedicine services that allow you to consult with a doctor online or over the phone.

 To get a prescription, you'll first need to find a doctor who offers telemedicine or walk-in services.
 You can do this by searching online.
+Or you can visit the pharmacy to see if there is one on-site or adjacent to the pharmacy.

 Once you've found a doctor, you'll need to provide them with your medical history and current list of medications.
 The doctor will then be able to assess your condition and may prescribe medication that's available in Mexico.